maarten-vandeperre/developer-hub-documentation/README.md

 create Git repositories (see [How to configure GitHub applications](README-ConfigureGithubApplication.md)).

 Make sure you have the values for the following fields:
+* Personal Access Token (not GitHub application related, but user bound).
 * Application ID
 * Application's Client ID
 * Application's Client Secret